badmuffin/Nike-Frontend/README.md

 - Animation on Hover and scroll

 ## Contact
-If you have any questions or feddback, feel free to reach out Checkout my profile for my social media handles.
+If you have any questions or feddback, feel free to reach out.
+(See my profile)